ComlanGiovanni/Tesseract/README.md

 # Tesseract

-Un environnement de développement de jeu moderne en C++ pour explorer les concepts fondamentaux du développement de jeux.
+Un environnement de développement de jeu moderne en C++ pour explorer les concepts fondamentaux du développement de jeux, the main goal is to have fun nothing serious for the moment, if i have some wired ass idea or if i want to explore concept i will do the magic here you can explore if you want but it's very personal trainning arc so don't really bother.

-## Prérequis

-- C++17 ou supérieur
-- CMake 3.15 ou supérieur
-- SDL2
-- OpenGL 3.3 ou supérieur
-- GLEW
-- Compilateur C++ moderne (GCC, Clang, ou MSVC)

 ## Installation des dépendances